 The whole camp gathers for a one-minute performance each day: it can be dance, music, spoken-word, or any form.
 It's followed by a short recap of the afternoon schedule of rehearsals, classes, and other activities, as well as news about upcoming productions and activities.

-As in the morning, all campers and staff go to their rehearsals, classes, lessons, demonstrations and other activities.
+As in the morning, all campers and staff go to their rehearsals, classes, and other activities.
 About half of the plays and musicals will have a full cast work session during the afternoon.
-Shows going up will have their full-tech-dress rehearsal in the afternoon.
 No one is in the cabin areas during these activity times: At Ballibay the cabins are not a focal point of camp life; the program areas are where campers make their important lasting friendships.
 Free swim is available 4:00-5:00 most days.

 Visit our food page for menus, chef bios, and details on our outstanding foodservice; emphasizing fresh, local, and sustainably-produced foods.